SyahrilDanial/Final-Project-Web-App/README.md

 gamelist.blade.php - a page shows a list of game to rent
 rentpage.blade.php - a page shows all rental details

-## A sequence	diagram	to	represent	the	interaction	of	the	web	application
+## A SEQUENCE	DIAGRAM	TO REPRESENT THE INTERACTION	OF THE	WEB	APPLICATION

 ## REFERENCES